ukparliament/ontologies/procedure/meta/editor/data-graphs/instance-data/data-loading.md

 # Importing procedure editor data to Data Graphs

 The procedure editor database is [SQL Server](https://en.wikipedia.org/wiki/Microsoft_SQL_Server).
-Jianhan provides a dump of this data, which is converted to [Postgres](https://en.wikipedia.org/wiki/PostgreSQL) using [DBBeaver](https://en.wikipedia.org/wiki/DBeaver).
+Jianhan provides a dump of this data, which is converted to [Postgres](https://en.wikipedia.org/wiki/PostgreSQL) by James.

 This page lists the Postgres queries necessary to produce CSV files to populate Data Graphs.